2 Week Itinerary In Thailand For First Timers

 Now there are many, including the Sky Bar on the 63rd floor of the Lebua State Tower (pictured above), Red Sky on the 55th floor of Centara Grand, or for a slightly cheaper, less clubby environment, try Cloud 47 on the top of the United Center office tower.

 We think the Sky Bar is unbeatable.
 The drinks are very expensive, but the view is incredible.
 You can also have dinner up there if you’re willing to pay the price.
 I recommend going up at 5pm when it opens to get the best chance to stand at the bar.
 If it gets full, they limit entry.
-You don’t need a reservation to go up there and it’s rarely crowded at 5 pm.
+You don’t need a reservation to go up there for drinks and it’s rarely crowded at 5 pm.

 DAY 2